 In this post, we are sharing 9 of our favorite hidden gems that might interest you too!

 Visitors coming to Ireland will usually start or finish their trip with a few days in Dublin.
 It therefore makes sense to start with the best hidden gems in and near the city.
+Rent a car and enjoy the drive between these hidden gems.
+Ireland is seriously a beautiful country with great things to see at every turn.

 Hidden Gems Near Dublin